redpheonixx/Snaketerminal/README.md

 4. Remember not to hit the boundaries and snake itself if you hit game over.Make snake grow long as long as you can.

 ##INSTRUCTIONS TO RUN
-1. Make sure to install ncurses header file if not then install it.
+1. Make sure to install ncurses header file if not then install it by using following commands.
+       "  sudo apt-get install libncurses5-dev libncursesw5-dev  ".
 2. Run following commands in terminal--
 3.  cd Snaketerminal
 4.  g++ Finalgame.cpp